wavemaker/docs/docs/apis-and-services/security/providers/overview.md

 - **Demo Provider** – Development‑friendly provider for testing and prototyping.
 - **JWS** – Token validation for JWT‑based identity tokens.
 - **Opaque Token** – Token introspection for opaque access tokens.
+- **Custom Security** - plug in own authentication logic using Java

 These providers enable applications to integrate with existing identity systems, support SSO, and validate user credentials and tokens securely, allowing flexible and scalable authentication configurations.